Tegray Scales: Orlando Guardians

 The Orlando Guardians selected Scales in the third round of the 2023 XFL Supplemental Draft on January 1, 2023.
-He was placed on the reserve list by the team on March 15, 2023.
+He was placed on the reserve list by the team on March 15, 2023, and activated on April 7.
+The Guardians folded when the XFL and USFL merged to create the United Football League (UFL).

 NFL career statistics

 Personal life

 Tegray is the son of Herman Scales and Kathy Wilkerson.